aplbrain/neuvue-manage/wiki/deploy-app-to-prod.md

   * `socialaccount_socialapp_sites`: connect social app to django site with the table id numbers from the two entries just created
 * Add `SITE_ID=<table ID for django_site>` to settings.py locally
 * `eb deploy` locally
-* If site related errors persist do an entire environment rebuild to ensure that db cache is not causing errors
+* If site related errors persist do an entire environment rebuild to ensure that RDS cache is not causing errors
 * Create account to access admin dashboard with local `python manage.py createsuperuser`, make sure same environment variables are still set

 ### Other configurations that must be done in the admin console